SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

  ---

-<button id="generateText" >Generate an Encounter</button> *the first time the party enters one of this hex's features and every 12 hours.* <br>
+<button id="generateText" >Generate Encounter</button> <br>

 <span class="grey" id="result" style="height: 75px;"> Click the button above to generate an encounter. </span>

-*Do not hesitate to replace any named NPC by one the players have already met from time to time!
+*Generate an encounter the first time the party enters one of this hex's features and every 12 hours.
+Do not hesitate to replace any named NPC by one the players have already met from time to time!
 It makes for a better story.*

  ---